openhab/openhab-docker/README.md

 **Distributions:**

-* `debian` for debian stretch (default when not specified in tag)
+* `debian` for Debian stretch (default when not specified in tag)
-* `alpine` for alpine 3.8
+* `alpine` for Alpine 3.9

-The alpine images are substantially smaller than the debian images but may be less compatible because OpenJDK is used (see [Prerequisites](https://www.openhab.org/docs/installation/#prerequisites) for known disadvantages).
+The Alpine images are substantially smaller than the Debian images but may be less compatible because OpenJDK is used (see [Prerequisites](https://www.openhab.org/docs/installation/#prerequisites) for known disadvantages).

 If you are unsure about what your needs are, you probably want to use `openhab/openhab:2.4.0`.